erhauser/bioschemas-ghpages-markup-tutorial/README.md

 ![Live deploys](./images/livedploys.png)

 If you use Bioschemas markup on your website, you can also add it to the "live deploy" list.
-TODO

 ### Visualizing the structured markup